cogent3/cogent3/doc/coding_guidelines.rst

     parameters that match properties , ``SameAsProperty``                , "``def __init__(data, Alphabet=None)``"
     factory function                 , ``MixedCase``                     , ``InverseDict``
     module                           , ``lowercase_with_underscores``    , ``unit_test``
-    global variables                 , ``gMixedCaseWithLeadingG``        , no examples in evo - should be rare!
+    global variables                 , ``gMixedCaseWithLeadingG``        , no examples - should be rare!

 - *It is important to follow the naming conventions because they make it much easier to guess what a name refers to*.
 In particular, it should be easy to guess what scope a name is defined in, what it refers to, whether it's OK to change its value, and whether its referent is callable.
 The following rules provide these distinctions.